Cardiology Fellows

 University of Colorado

-I’m originally from Fort Wayne, Indiana, and I attended Indiana University (Go Hoosiers!) for undergrad, med school and my MBA.
-I came out to the University of Colorado for residency and couldn’t be more excited to stay for fellowship now, particularly to work with such a supportive group of co-fellows.
-I’m interested in cardiac electrophysiology in addition to healthcare leadership.
-When I’m not in the hospital, you can probably find me snowboarding, cycling, playing golf, watching football or hiking with my wife, daughter, and adopted husky-mix, Griffy.
+I’m originally from Fort Wayne, Indiana, and attended Indiana University (Go Hoosiers!) for undergrad, medical school, and my MBA.
+I came out to the University of Colorado for residency and couldn’t be more excited to stay for fellowship, particularly to work with such a supportive group of co-fellows.
+I’m interested in cardiac electrophysiology as well as healthcare leadership.
+When I’m not in the hospital, you can probably find me snowboarding, cycling, playing golf, watching football, or hiking with my wife, daughter, and our adopted husky-mix, Griffy.

 ainab bio